lisongxu/CSCE156-Project-DB/README.md

 You are encouraged to demonstrate the functionality of your Jstgram, particularly the bonus features, to our LAs for feedback and assessment.

-Your design doucment should describe each bonus feature that you have implemented and how LAs can use these features.
+Your design document should describe each bonus feature that you have implemented and how LAs can use these features.

 ### 5.3 Grading by the Instructor (Additional Bonus Points)